 Your motivation and determination are tied directly to your performance and productivity.
 When you are engaged and satisfied with your business you press on, despite the problems you face.
 This fact is no different for your Virtual Assistant from Latin America.
-While they may not be a business owner, they want to feel motivated and engaged in the same way.
+While they may not be a business owner and become a health coach online, they want to feel motivated and engaged in the same way.

 Employee motivation is one of the most critical aspects of business management, and it is even more important when you take into consideration that you do not physically see your remote worker every day.